bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nachbin.md

 * Their proposal was that both Abdelhay and Nachbin should be given chairs of Mathematical Analysis.
 * In fact it is almost unbelievable that the argument, with professors on both sides, went on for 22 years and only in 1972 was the competition held and Nachbin appointed.
 * Nachbin, even before 1952, was making a strong impression both in terms of his research and in terms of building research facilities in Brazil.
-* On 28 July 1956 Nachbin married Maria da Graça Mousinho (born 12 March 1928, in Recife, Pernambuco, Brazil).
-* They had three children: André Nachbin, born on 8 August 1957 in Chicago, Illinois, USA; Léa Nachbin, born on 16 August 1961 in Rio de Janeiro, Brazil; and Luís Nachbin, born 30 July 1964 in Rochester, New York, USA.
-* Nachbin and his wife travelled to Mexico where he was a Rockefeller Foundation Scholar at the Universidad Nacional Autónoma de México during August 1956.
 * They then travelled to the University of Chicago, Illinois, USA where Nachbin continued to hold his Rockefeller Foundation Scholarship from September 1956 to July 1957.
 * This award was given for outstanding research and Nachbin was the first to receive such an award in the area of mathematics.
 * After his stay in Paris, Nachbin went to the University of Rochester in Rochester, New York, USA as a visiting professor.